XXX: Return of Xander Cage

-XXX: Return of Xander Cage (released as XXX: Reactivated in some countries) is a 2017 American action spy film directed by D.J.
+XXX: Return of Xander Cage (released as XXX: Reactivated in some countries) is a 2017 American action spy film starring Vin Diesel.
+The third installment in the XXX film series and a sequel to both XXX (2002) and XXX: State of the Union (2005), the film was directed by D.J.
 Caruso and written by F. Scott Frazier.
-The third installment in the XXX film series and a sequel to both XXX (2002) and XXX: State of the Union (2005), it stars Vin Diesel in the title role along with Donnie Yen, Deepika Padukone, Kris Wu, Ruby Rose, Tony Jaa, Nina Dobrev, Toni Collette, Ariadna Gutiérrez, Hermione Corfield, and Samuel L. Jackson.
+Donnie Yen, Deepika Padukone, Kris Wu, Ruby Rose, Tony Jaa, Nina Dobrev, Toni Collette, Ariadna Gutiérrez, Hermione Corfield, and Samuel L. Jackson appear in supporting roles.

 Released on January 20, 2017, in 2D, RealD 3D and IMAX 3D by Paramount Pictures, the film received mixed reviews from critics but was commercially successful, grossing over $346 million worldwide against a production budget of $85 million and subsequently becoming both the franchise's and Revolution Studios' highest-grossing film.

 Plot

 In Brazil, a satellite that had fallen out of orbit crashes on NSA Agent Augustus Gibbons who is attempting to recruit footballer Neymar for the Triple-X (xXx) program, seemingly killing them both.

 In New York City, Xiang's team infiltrates a CIA office to recover "Pandora's Box", a device that can crash satellites as warheads.
 CIA Agent Jane Marke finds ex-operative Xander Cage, who faked his death and lives in the Dominican Republic.
 She persuades Xander to return and retrieve the device.

 In London, Xander enlists his old friend Ainsley's help and tracks attackers to the Philippines.
 At an RAF outpost in Lakenheath, a Special Forces unit led by Paul Donovan is assigned to assist Xander, but he rejects them for his own team: sharpshooter Adele Wolff, DJ Harvard "Nicks" Zhou, getaway driver Tennyson "The Torch," and weapons expert Becky Clearidge.

 The team finds Xiang and his teammates Serena, Talon, and Hawk.
 Xander meets Xiang in an underground nightclub on a remote island, where Xiang reveals that his team are also xXx agents recruited by Gibbons.
 Xiang says he stole Pandora's Box to prevent misuse, but Serena wanted to destroy it.
 Russian soldiers then raid the island.
 The group fights them off, while Xiang escapes with the device.
 Xander chases him to a nearby beach.
 Serena betrays Xiang, destroys the Box, and joins Xander, while Xiang escapes to regroup with Talon and Hawk.